The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s.md

 - On the 12th, CEC employees would receive an exclusive discount for CEC shirts sold on 80sTees.
 - Some time in early April, Florida locations would be instructed to remove all napkin holders from tables, presumably to cut costs.
 Napkins would still be available in other parts of the store.
 This would then be rolled out to more locations during the month.
 - In early April low volume stores would be told to reduce their hours of operation and to cut their salad bar indefinitely.<sup>(5)(5)</sup>
 - On the 15th, CEC would announce a partnership with the *American Society for Deaf Children* to provide a more inclusive experience for deaf guests.
-This would include more American Sign Language support media, staff training, fundraisers, and various helpful programs for deaf kids.<sup>(7)</sup>
+This would include more American Sign Language support media, staff training, fundraisers, and various helpful programs for deaf kids.{{< cite 7 >}}
 - On the 18th CEC would post a survey on its [website](https://www.chuckecheese.com/) for a redesign of the {{< wiki-link "Ticket Blaster" >}}.
 - The annual *Summer of Fun* event would begin on April 29th.
 From then through September 2nd, CEC employees would be allowed to wear any *Summer of Fun* T-shirts or appropriate generic Hawaiian shirts at work.
 The new Strawberry Lemonade drink would be added permanently to the lineup.
 The first new food item of 2024 would be included, the limited-time *Summer of Fun* item of {{< wiki-link "Strawberry Lemonade Cotton Candy (CEC Menu Item)" "Strawberry Lemonade Cotton Candy" >}}.